numq/reduce-and-conquer/README.md

 ### State

-A class or object that describes the current state of the presentation, which may contain persistent data.
+A class or object that describes the current state of the presentation.

 ### Command